GoogleCloudPlatform/community/tutorials/shared-vpc-gke-cloud-memorystore/index.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

 In this tutorial, you configure Shared VPC and connect two service projects.
-One service project contains a GKE cluster, and the other project contains managed services that are accessible from applications deployed to the GKE cluster.
+One service project contains a GKE cluster, and the other service project contains managed services that are accessible from applications deployed to the GKE cluster.

 The following image provides an overview: